BrunoCaseiro/brunocaseiro.github.io/_posts/2023-12-22-My-first-race-condition.md

 ## What is a race condition?

 This might seem like a hard concept to **understand**, but it's not **that** hard when it finally clicks.
 Yes, exploiting it is a whole other beast.
-I went on a tangent during one of my teaching sessions about introductory pentesting (the students pull it out of me!) and managed to successfully explain this to people with freshman-level computer science knowledge.
+I went on a tangent during one of my teaching sessions about introductory pentesting (the students pulled it out of me!) and managed to successfully explain this to people with freshman-level computer science knowledge.
 This is best understood with a concrete example, so I'll explain as we go.
 Just so we have a starting point, a good definition would be something like the following.

 > _A race condition occurs when two or more threads can access shared data and they try to change it at the same time._